Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 In much the same way, we now have a spectrum of nootropic compounds.
 Some work more directly, such as piracetam and noopept, while others require a response from the body to produce an overall nootropic benefit.

-Therefore, it comes down to general consensus as to whether a particular compound is considered nootropic or not.
-We rely on the people using these substances on a regular basis, the researchers analyzing the compounds and mechanisms, and the doctors and health practitioners prescribing or using it.
+Therefore, it comes down to consensus as to whether a particular compound is considered nootropic or not.
+We rely on the people using these substances regularly, the researchers analyzing the compounds and mechanisms, and the doctors and health practitioners prescribing or using them.

 Nootropics vs Smart Drugs